iboughtbed/nis-insights/README.md

 # [NIS Insights](https://nis-insights.vercel.app)

-This is an open source e-commerce skateshop build with everything new in Next.js 13.
+This is an open source school magazine website build with everything new in Next.js 13.
 It is bootstrapped with `create-t3-app`.

 [![NIS Insights](./public/og.png)](https://nis-insights.vercel.app/)